 1. Join online classifieds for musicians

 There are classifieds for everything, and band gigs are no exception.
-Exclusive sites like Bandmix or Band Mate get straight to the point, or global skillshare sites such as Fiverr and Meetup are excellent places to start.
-But you can also jump on a popular site in your area and ask directly in a more genres-specific forum discussion.
+Exclusive sites like Bandmix get straight to the point, or global skillshare sites such as Fiverr and Meetup are excellent places to start.
+But you can also jump on a popular site in your area like Melband if you’re in Melbourne which has plenty of dedicated forums to ask for something more specific.
 Put up an ad or browse the many listings for session artists, music producers, and even casual jam sessions.

 2. Put up a cute poster in your record store